 - Add finely chopped garlic.

 - Rinse the eggplant in water, squeezing to remove the bitter juice if you have previously salted it.
-Then with a knife, dig out most of the flesh trying not to pierce the skin, and add just the flesh to the saucepan.
+With a knife, dig out most of the flesh, trying not to pierce the skin, and add just the flesh to the saucepan.
 Place the empty skins into a baking dish and sprinkle a teaspoonful of water on them to prevent them drying out, and then place the dish in the oven on Gas marked 7 for about 5 minutes.